liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-look.md

 -  One value even of the smallest well is, that when you `look` into it you see that earth is not continent but insular —— walden

 -  When I `looked` across the pond from this peak toward the Sudbury meadows, which in time of flood I distinguished elevated perhaps by a mirage in their seething valley, like a coin in a basin, all the earth beyond the pond appeared like a thin crust insulated and floated even by this small sheet of interverting water, and I was reminded that this on which I dwelt was but dry land —— walden

+- " The bearded Indian frowned over intricate calculations on the back of an envelope — a horoscope, the cost of living?
+When Wilson looked down into the street again the officers had fought their way free, and the schoolboys had swarmed again round a single able-seaman; they led him triumphantly away towards the brothel near the police station, as though to the nursery —— the heart of the matter

+-  "Excuse me," a voice said, "aren't you Wilson?1' He looked up at a middle-aged man in the inevitable khaki shorts with a drawn face the colour of hay —— the heart of the matter